Cape Town to Cairo! 19 countries, 7 months, $10,000USD spent.

 9) White water rafting at the source of the Nile in Jinja, Uganda

-11) Being one of only a handful of tourist to travel to Somalia, but the ‘safe’ part of Somaliland in the north (for travelling to the real Somalia, in Mogadishu, check this post out)
+11) Visit Somalia, one of the least visited countries in the world.
+But the ‘safe’ part of Somaliland in the north (for travelling to the real Somalia, in Mogadishu, check this post out)

-13) The pyramids of Meroe, Sudan that the world seem to ignore.
+13) The Pyramids of Meroe, Sudan that the world seems to ignore.
 You’ll have it to ourself

 14) Riding the ferry from Sudan to Egypt as the Call to Prayer wakes you up at 5am, sailing past the Egyptian monuments on the side of the Nile at Abu Simbel.
 Unreal.